 An online conversation between two Instagram users.

-- User 1: (Posts a picture) I am looking so good right now, I just had to post this pic!
+- User 1: (Posts a picture) I am looking so good RN, I just had to post this pic!
 Mojo for days!

 - User 2: What mojo?
 I see no mojo here.
 You wouldn’t even know what it was!